x-radio/QuickPID/README.md

 ***************************************************************
 ```

- - For an ultra-detailed explanation of the original code, please visit:
+ - For a detailed explanation of the original code, please visit:
    http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/

  - For function documentation see:  http://playground.arduino.cc/Code/PIDLibrary